Navigating the Moral Maze: A Comprehensive College of Education Ethics Quiz and Discussion

 Further Considerations and Resources

 Remember, ethical practice is a continuous process of learning, reflection, and growth.
-By actively engaging with ethical questions and striving to act with integrity and compassion, you can contribute to creating a positive and equitable learning environment for all students.
+Still, by actively engaging with ethical questions and striving to act with integrity and compassion, you can contribute to creating a positive and equitable learning environment for all students.
 The ultimate goal is not just to know the ethical principles but to live them in your daily practice as an educator.